ThyCowLord/Watto/README.md

 'LET ME EAT MY CAKE!' - ThyCowLord on copyright.
 ## Tutorial
 First, add your consumer token and consumer secret from apps.twitter.com to the config file.
-Than you run the file using "python run.py".
-If you want it to post to reddit, or email you, go ahead and add that to the config file.
+Install dependencies via sudo setup.py install, then run the program using python run.py.
+Also, keep the files in the same folder.